Nukesor/pueue/README.md

 ### ZSH Completion

 If you use zsh, place `_pueue` in a folder, that is contained in your `FPATH` environment variable.
-This script will be propably added to zsh-users/zsh-completions, when it is finished.
+This script will be probably added to zsh-users/zsh-completions, when it is finished.

 ## Libraries used

 Regards to Robpol86 for providing the awesome `terminaltables` and `colorclass` libraries.
-And thanks to thesharp for the extremly usefull `daemonize` library.
+And thanks to thesharp for the extremely useful `daemonize` library.

 ## Progress:
-Pueue already works, but it needs debugging and propert testing.
+Pueue already works, but it needs debugging and proper testing.
 This is all in progress and will be done soon.

 Copyright &copy; 2016 Arne Beer ([@Nukesor](https://github.com/Nukesor))